How Is Cardboard Recycled?

 You have options.
 Let’s look at those options below.

 - Drop your cardboard off at your local recycling center.
-This is also an option if you live somewhere that doesn’t have curbside cardboard recycling collection.
+This is also an option if you live somewhere that doesn’t have a curbside cardboard recycling collection.
 Most recycling centers have large dumpsters capable of accepting large quantities of cardboard, so provided you have done a good job of storing your cardboard, you can simply load the cardboard into your vehicle (or rent a van or pickup if necessary), drive it over, and drop it off.
 Most recycling centers accept cardboard at no charge, too, which is pretty great.
-Similarly, there may be private businesses in your area that already collect large quantities of cardboard for recycling; depending on the business, you may have be able to drop your cardboard off to be recycled with their boxes.
+Similarly, there may be private businesses in your area that already collect large quantities of cardboard for recycling; depending on the business, you may be able to drop your cardboard off to be recycled with their boxes.
 Recycle Nation has a great Recycle Search tool you can use here, for instance.

 - Give your cardboard away for reuse.
 Even if you live in a small town, odds are good someone else can use your cardboard boxes for their needs, such as packing up for a move.
 Craigslist or other community resources (such as local Facebook groups) or similar resources like U-Haul’s Customer Connect online forum are ways to help connect your old boxes with others who can use them.
 University listserves or bulletin boards are also ways to connect with someone who might need your boxes.